-Defining Inpatient Addiction Programs
+Defining Inpatient Addiction Treatment

 Defining Outpatient Addiction Programs

 Outpatient programs are a slightly different addiction treatment approach.
-Instead of spending all their time on site, patients come and go.
+Instead of spending all their time on-site, patients come and go.
 Most notably, outpatient programs don’t have an overnight component.

 There are two main types of outpatient care: general outpatient and intensive outpatient.
 Intensive outpatient, also known as an IOP program, requires several hours each week.
 It offers access to the most effective therapies and treatment, but it leaves plenty of time each day for school, work or family.

-Inpatient vs Outpatient: Which is Better?
+Inpatient vs. Outpatient: Which is Better?

-Often, patients will do best starting in inpatient or residential care.
+Often, patients will do best starting in an inpatient or residential care.
 This is the most intensive course of treatment for those serious about recovery.
 If there is a strong family support group, though, outpatient may be just as effective.